 This is absolutely the simplest but most effective thing you can do when you are getting a puppy with an older dog already in the house.

 Supervised Chew Time:

-Offer each dog a bone/chewable treat, but be sure to separate them to opposite sides of the room and remove whichever dog finishes first to avoid a fight.
+Just make sure to offer each dog a treat, and be sure to separate them to opposite sides of the room.
+Remove whichever dog finishes first to avoid a fight.